Central Bank Gold Reserves vs. Treasuries

 Why Central Banks Are Choosing Gold Over Treasuries

-In each of the last three years, central banks have collectively purchased over 1,000 tonnes of gold (double the annual average from the previous decade).
+In each of the last four years, central banks have collectively purchased over 860 tonnes of gold (nearly double the annual average from the previous decade).
+The WGC reports that 76% of central banks expect gold’s share of global reserves to increase over the next five years, while 73% said they expect the dollar’s share to decline.

 Here are the reasons:

-3. Treasuries are vulnerable to U.S. sanctions.
+- Treasuries are vulnerable to U.S. sanctions.
 BRICS nations want reserves that cannot be frozen or blocked by the U.S. government.

 Simply put: Treasuries come with strings attached.
 Gold does not.